 For example, Postgraduate Research students who are undertaking a course of more than 10 months duration finishing in November-December, we will generally grant a visa that ceases 15 September (an additional 6 months from 15 March) of the year following course completion.

 Primary school-aged students

-The maximum period for a student visa for primary school aged students is 2 years.
+The maximum period for a student visa for primary school aged students is generally 3 years.
 This acts as an important safeguard for younger and more vulnerable students.

 Primary school aged students can apply for another student visa to continue studying.

-In circumstances where a student packages primary and high school study, a visa can still be granted for up to five years, provided the primary school component of the package does not exceed two years.
-For example, a student who wants to enrol in Year 5 and 6 could be granted a Student visa until the end of Year 9.
+In circumstances where a student packages primary and high school study, a visa can still be granted for up to five years, provided the primary school component of the package does not exceed three years.
+For example, a student who wants to enrol in Year 4, 5 and 6 could be granted a Student visa until the end of Year 8.